JaeyoungShin/simultaneous_EEG-NIRS/README.md

 The MATLAB scripts were written based on the BBCI toolbox (ver.
 03 Nov.
 2017) You may run into some errors if you use later version of BBCI toolbox or MATLAB.
-We cannot guarantee if MATLAB scripts works properly.
+We do not guarantee that MATLAB scripts works properly in later version of MATLAB and BBCI toolbox.

 - For NIRS data conversion, please download 'proc_BeerLambert.m' here and overwrite it to the corresponding subfolder in BBCI toolbox.
 - For the use of customized values of 'CLim', please download 'visutil_getCommonRange.m' here and overwrite it to the corresponding subfolder in BBCI toolbox.